Gibberlings3/Skills-and-Abilities/README.md

 The existing Turn Undead is being replaced with a new ability.
 Clerics may now cast Turn Undead once per day per every 3 levels (starts at 3rd level with one use) and paladins may now cast Turn Undead once per day per every 4 levels (starts at 4th level with one use).
 The ability will now deal 2d6 + Character level + charisma modifier points of damage to any undead within 15 feet.
 The caster will outright destroy any undead who are half the level (or less) of the cleric/paladin using Turn Undead.
 The original Turn Undead modal is replaced with an extra quick-spell option.

+### Adjust Cleric/Thief Actionbar (Next Release - EEex Required)

+This component replaces the Turn Undead modal button on the Cleric/Thief Actionbar with the Thieving Ability.
+This is recommended if the Turn Undead Overhaul (previous component) is installed.

 ### Add New HLAs for ALL Classes and Kits

 **EPIC DAMAGE REDUCTION:** The character gains 10% damage reduction to all physical attacks.